Buildings and architecture of Bristol: Religious

 The earliest surviving church in Bristol is St James' Priory in Horsefair, Whitson Street.
 It was founded in 1129, as a Benedictine priory, by Robert Rufus.
 The 12th century also saw the founding of All Saints and St Philip and Jacob churches.
 Temple Church, now in ruins, was built on the site of the oval church of the Knights Templar, a Christian military order forcibly disbanded in 1312.
-Either just before or just after the disappearance of the Templars, the church was rebuilt on a rectangular plan and served as a parish church.
+At this time, the church was rebuilt to serve as a parish church.

 Bristol Cathedral was founded as St Augustine's Abbey in 1140 by Robert Fitzharding, along with its associated school, with the building works continuing in the Gothic style until about 1420.
 St Mark's Church was built around 1220.
 Soon after, the foundations were laid for Holy Trinity Church in Westbury on Trym.
 The 12th century also saw the foundation of St Mary Redcliffe, renowned as one of the finest examples of the 15th century Perpendicular style, and the tallest building in the city.
 Elizabeth I, on a visit to the city in 1574, described it as the "fairest, goodliest and most famous parish church in England".
 These 12th century churches were followed in the 14th century by the construction of Church of St John the Baptist and St Stephen's Church.
 Westbury College was a 13th-century College of Priests located in Westbury-on-Trym.
-A gatehouse, now a National Trust property, was added in the 15th century.
+A gatehouse was added in the 15th century, which is now a National Trust property.